What Makes a Strong Kemper Scholar

 Academic standing, achievement and potential

-Students who plan to graduate in no less than four years and have completed less than 25% of the credits required by their institution to graduate at the time of application.
-Students who have transferred into Kemper Scholars Program Partner Institutions with credits from other schools or Advanced Placement courses sufficient to gain them sophomore standing are not eligible to apply, even though they are in their first year of enrollment at that institution.
+Students who plan to graduate in no less than four years and have completed less than 20% of the coursework required for their major.
 Kemper Scholars must maintain a minimum 3.25 grade point average.
 However, most Kemper Scholars will graduate with a 3.50 or better.
 Students who achieve less than 3.25 during a semester or show a cumulative grade point average of less than 3.25 for two semesters will be dropped from the program.